vqns/lite-xl-snippets/docs.md

 ```

 Templates are parsed lazily (on first activation), so snippets in a certain
 format may be added before the parser itself is set.
+Additionally, the result
+of parsing a template is cached and will be reused for future expansions, so
+it should not be modified after the parser function returns.

 Functions such as `snippet.add` or `snippet.execute` accept snippets consisting
 of a template and extras (defaults, transforms, etc), with said extras overriding